elifo/elifo/README.md

 ## Aloha everyone 👋

 My name is [Elif Oral](https://elifo.github.io).
 I'm a scientist working on geohazard problems as a postdoctoral researcher at [Caltech](https://www.caltech.edu).
+I am currently transitioning to nuclear structural engineering at Egis Group in France.

 Here I share the numerical tools that I developed and/or contributed to, mostly relevant to earthquake source mechanics, engineering mechanics, wave propagation, earthquake engineering, and observational seismology.